xenith-re/xenith/docs/src/README.md

 If you want to learn more about Xenith, check the [documentation organization](documentation.md) and start exploring the project.

+## Community

+Xenith wish to be a community-driven project.
+We welcome contributions from everyone, whether you're a developer, researcher, or enthusiast.
+Join our [Discord server](https://discord.gg/ABBtPA8exa) to share your ideas, ask questions, and collaborate with others.

 ## Contributing

 Xenith is free and open source.
 You can find the source code on GitHub and issues and feature requests can be posted on the [GitHub issue tracker](https://github.com/theo-abel/xenith/issues).